Spotify Recently Played: Pin, Remove, Pause. Three reversible controls for a shelf that records everything.

 Spotify Personas

-These three personas come from Spotify's own UX research.
-I used them as the lens for every design decision because they represent the real behavioral range of Recently Played users.
-The tension between them is what made the design hard: Melanie needs social curation, Dave needs fast access under time pressure, and Stephen tells you where the feature boundary is.
+These three personas are synthesized from public sources: Spotify Community forum threads, App Store reviews, and Reddit discussions of the Recently Played shelf.
+The framing was also informed by conversations with practitioners inside the music streaming industry.
+I treated them as a research lens, not a research finding.
+They represent the behavioral range visible in public discourse, and the tension between them is what made the design hard: Melanie needs social curation, Dave needs fast access under time pressure, and Stephen tells you where the feature boundary is.

 Melodic Melanie